Tailgate party: In popular culture

 In the Simpsons episode "Any Given Sundance", Homer takes his family to a tailgate party.
 He makes them get up early in order to be at the stadium hours before the football game, and states that "the game is nothing", the tailgate party being the only reason for them being there.

 Season 3 of the Travel Channel original series Man v.
 Food had a tailgating special consisting of various segments from previous episodes that featured food that would make an ultimate tailgate party.

 A number of television commercials, especially those aired during football games, feature tailgating culture, including those for Bud Light beer and cellphones.

-In season 3 of Always Sunny in Philadelphia, Frank convinces Charlie to join him and tailgate while the rest of the gang try out for the Philadelphia Eagles.
+In season 3 of It's Always Sunny in Philadelphia, Frank convinces Charlie to join him and tailgate while the rest of the gang try out for the Philadelphia Eagles.

 Season 1 of Chicago Party Aunt had an entire episode, titled "Tailgate Jailgate", set at, and centered around, a tailgate party.

+Season 4 episode 7 of Succession is called "Tailgate Party" and refers to a presidential election party held in Shiv and Tom's apartment.

+In the 2023 revival of Frasier, the titular character hosts a tailgate party for a Harvard vs. Yale game, which is seen by his son as ironic as Frasier normally has little interest in sports.